 You can use Oracle with the JDBC driver that comes as part of its Basic Instant Client Package.
 However, you may not be able to use the SQL load/SQL save dialogue boxes to do it.
 You have to specify a JDBC URL specifying the query to read/table to write as a string in the Location field of the normal table load/save dialogue boxes.
-The URL will look something like for querying an existing database (loading) and for writing a new table (saving).
+The URL will look something like jdbc:oracle:thin:@//hostname:1521/database#SELECT ...

-'''

-jdbc:oracle:thin:@//hostname:1521/database#SELECT ...

-'''